SantoshThapa9/SantoshThapa9/README.md

 # Hi there 👋, I'm **Santosh Thapa**

-🚀 **Software Engineer | MERN Stack Developer**
+🚀 **Software Engineer | Frontend Developer**
-🎯 Code, Coffee, and Creativity!
-MERN Stack Developer | Crafting innovative solutions, one commit at a time 🚀 | Embracing new challenges and growth 💡
+🎯 Code, Coffee, and Creativity! | Crafting innovative solutions, one commit at a time 🚀 | Embracing new challenges and growth 💡

 🌟 [My Portfolio](https://santosh-gamma.vercel.app/)
 ---